Moving House

 We love putting properties under the microscope.
 When you find a potential home, we'll check it out and make sure you're not buying a lemon.

-Check out the video of Courtney's story, she's one of our favourite clients and we helped her and her family into their second home.
+She's one of our favourite clients and we helped her and her family into their second home.

 What happens to your mortgage when you move house?